spatie/enum/README.md

 ### Override enum string values

-By default, the string value if an enum, for example to store in a database, is simply the name of that method.
+By default, the string value of an enum  is simply the name of that method.
 In the previous example it would be `DRAFT`.

-You can override this value, but added a description to the docblock definition:
+You can override this value, by adding a description to the docblock definition:

 ```php
 /**